GULibrarySandbox/intro-text-mining-analysis-2022/content/3-rights.md

 {% include figure.html img="eratosthenes.jpg" alt="Eratosthenes Teaching in Alexandria" caption="'Eratosthenes Teaching in Alexandria' by Bernardo Strozzi by mark6mauno is licensed under CC BY 2.0" width="100%" %}

+As a researcher you have ethical obligations toward anyone who might be affected by your research.
+You also have the obligation to comply with Australian copyright law.
+These are separate but related topics.
+We will deal with ethics first, then copyright and licensing.

-## Research data ethics
+## Ethics

 {% capture text %}
 Any research involving **human subjects** carries ethical obligations.
-Even if you are working with publicly available datasets, it might be necessary to obtain consent from the individuals involved and ethical clearance from the university.
 {% endcapture %}
 {% include alert.html text=text color="warning" %}

+Even if you are working with publicly available datasets, it might be necessary to obtain consent from the individuals involved and ethical clearance from the university.

+### What are my ethical obligations?

+Chapter 3.1, Element 4 of the National Statement on the [Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018) describes the ethical standards relating to the collection, use and management of data in human research.

+Griffith publishes a [Guide for Managing Your Research Data](https://www.griffith.edu.au/__data/assets/pdf_file/0025/1233907/20210107-Guide-to-managing-research-data.pdf) that outlines the considerations involved in preparing a Data Management Plan.
+Having this information ready will help you to explain your research to your participants.

-### Does my research involve 'human subjects'?
+### Does my research involve human subjects?

-If you are obtaining your data by scraping webpages you may be inadvertently gathering personal information.
-[GLAM](https://glam-workbench.net/) archival sources might also contain personally identifying information.

-Further, just because a person has made a post on a public forum like Twitter or Facebook, it doesn't mean they have consented to its being included in your research.
+Depending on where you obtain your text data, it might contain personal information.
+For example, [historical archival sources](https://glam-workbench.net/) might contain information that can identify and affect people living today.
+Public forums like Twitter or Facebook aren't fair game just because a person has posted there.
+To meet your ethical obligations you may still need to obtain their informed consented to include their material your research.

 According to Griffith's [Ethics Booklet on Information Technology and Online Research](https://www.griffith.edu.au/__data/assets/pdf_file/0026/354752/booklet37.pdf), whether online content analysis is viewed as 'human research' depends on: